loveencounterflow/normalize-function-arguments/README.md

 * in order to have templates with mutable objects as properties that are not shared after copying with `t = new Template cfg; { t..., }`, do not use `t = { n: [ 1, 2, 3, ], }`, instead wrap value in function, as in `t = { n: ( -> [ 1, 2, 3, ] ), }`; now every time `t` is copied, `t.n` will be a new list
+* nested PODs will be recursively turned into instances of `Template`

 ## Is Done